wildan3105/github-langs/README.md

 ## What ?

-> Useful web checker to see what languages are used from a github account.
+> Useful web checker to see what programming languages are used from a github account.

 [Go to the web!](https://github-langs.herokuapp.com)